-Our work builds on prior work, which has already developed a variety of analysis techniques for smart meter data, including load disaggregation [1, 11, 18, 26] and occupancy detection [8].
-Many startup companies are now combining such energy-based analytics with cloud-based, "big data" platforms [6] to mine building smart meter data en masse.
-However, we argue that online load tracking differs from the well-studied problem of complete load disaggregation, often termed Non-Intrusive Load Monitoring (NILM) [1, 11, 18, 26], in two important respects:
+Our work builds on prior work, which has already developed a variety of analysis techniques for smart meter data, including load disaggregation (Armel et al. 2013; Hart 1992; Kolter and Johnson 2011; Zeifman and Roth 2011) and occupancy detection (Chen et al. 2013).
+Many startup companies are now combining such energy-based analytics with cloud-based, "big data" platforms (Bidgely 2018) to mine building smart meter data en masse.
+However, we argue that online load tracking differs from the well-studied problem of complete load disaggregation, often termed Non-Intrusive Load Monitoring (NILM) (Armel et al. 2013; Hart 1992; Kolter and Johnson 2011; Zeifman and Roth 2011), in two important respects:

 Simplicity.
 Online load tracking is a simpler problem than complete load disaggregation-load tracking targets individual loads, while complete load disaggregation focuses on disaggregating an entire building by apportioning its total energy usage across every load.
 Clearly, if complete, accurate, and inexpensive disaggregation was feasible, it would subsume the problem of online load tracking.
-However, techniques for complete disaggregation continue to suffer from inaccuracy, especially when disaggregating small loads or scaling up to large numbers of loads [1].
+However, techniques for complete disaggregation continue to suffer from inaccuracy, especially when disaggregating small loads or scaling up to large numbers of loads (Armel et al. 2013).
 Thus, load tracking is better suited for scenarios where disaggregating all of a building's loads is either infeasible (due to the large number of loads) or simply not necessary.

 Efficiency.
 Prior disaggregation techniques implicitly assume offline analysis and are often computationally expensive.
 In contrast, load tracking explicitly targets online monitoring in near real time.
-This leads us to focus on performance issues not addressed in prior research, such as enabling tracking to either i) run on the low-power embedded platforms used in smart meters or ii) scale to thousands of loads on server platforms.
+This leads us to focus on performance issues not addressed in prior research, such as enabling tracking to either (i) run on the low-power embedded platforms used in smart meters or (ii) scale to thousands of loads on server platforms.